 Next, determine your fee and compensation structure by figuring out if you’ll accept self-pay and/or insurance from your clients.
-It is likely that self-pay will be the most profitable option; however, for the sake of inclusivity and referrals, taking insurance also has its benefits.
+Self-pay will most likely be the most profitable option; however, if your mission is to increase accessibility to care, or you want to easily and quickly fill your clinicians' caseloads, taking insurance will help you achieve these goals.
 If you do decide to take insurance, there can be a hefty administrative load (including hiring a biller), but it can open the doors to a huge prospective client pool.

 Depending on your current situation, you might be looking for an upgraded space with multiple therapy offices to accommodate a larger team.
 You may decide to start with one space and move to another when you’ve hit a certain benchmark.
 Creative ways to make a smaller space work include rotating the room assignment amongst your team, spreading your hours out over the day, and hiring just a few therapists at the beginning.

-We’ve mentioned money a few times already, but finding a method for accounting and managing your finances will become increasingly important as you grow your practice.
-Finding an effective accountant will make it so much easier to maintain bookkeeping and file end-of-year taxes.
-Often, practice managers will try to save money by completing the accounting themselves - only to become overwhelmed with the responsibilities of the role.
+Finding a method for accounting and managing your finances will become increasingly important as you grow your practice.
+Hiring an effective accountant will make it so much easier to maintain bookkeeping and file end-of-year taxes.
+Often, practice owners will try to save money by completing the accounting themselves - only to become overwhelmed with the responsibilities of the role.
 An accountant will also be able to help you think through different costs and profits to ensure you’re running your business as efficiently as possible.

-Having a source of savings is ideal when starting any business - something to tap into if needed, especially as unexpected costs arise.
-Once your census is high and your income steady, you’ll be able to step back from placing your funds in savings and hopefully reduce your stress levels.
+Having a source of savings is ideal when starting any business – something to tap into if needed, especially as unexpected costs arise.
+Once your client caseload has increased and your income steadies, you’ll be able to step back from placing your funds in savings and hopefully reduce your stress levels.
 Money can always be anxiety-inducing (especially in starting your own business!) but there are great supports out there to help.

 As with any therapy or medical practice, following the federal and state laws is mandatory.
-When there are multiple people using the same facilities and tools, it’s easier to have a HIPAA slip-up.
-Read up on HIPAA policy, and ask your therapists to take an online course to make sure they’re covered.
+When there are multiple people using the same facilities and tools, it’s easier to have a HIPAA violation.
+Read up on HIPAA policy, and ask your therapists to take a course to make sure they’re covered.
 Invest in an Electronic Health Record (EHR) system for session notes, intake interviews, termination documents, and more to stay organized and cooperative with the law.